Natural Tick Repellent Spray: The Protocol That Works For Me

 Safety

 For educational purposes only.
 Not medical advice.
 Consult a qualified practitioner before beginning any new protocol.
+These statements have not been evaluated by the FDA.

 The Natural Tick Repellent Routine I Follow